gdaow/marshpy/README.md

 ## Installation

-Pofy is tested with Python 3.6 through 3.9.
+MarshPy is tested with Python 3.6 through 3.9.
 It can be installed through pip :

-  `pip install pofy`
+  `pip install marshpy`

 ## Quickstart